aspose-words/Aspose.Words-API-References/english/net/aspose.words.replacing/findreplaceoptions/findwholewordsonly/_index.md

 linktitle: FindWholeWordsOnly
 articleTitle: FindWholeWordsOnly
 second_title: Aspose.Words for .NET
-description: FindReplaceOptions FindWholeWordsOnly property.
-True indicates the oldValue must be a standalone word in C#.
+description: Discover how the FindWholeWordsOnly property enhances your search with accurate results, ensuring oldValue matches only as a standalone word.
 type: docs
 weight: 50
 url: /net/aspose.words.replacing/findreplaceoptions/findwholewordsonly/